Spanish Language Placement

 Who DOES need to take the Spanish placement test?

-- Students who have prior exposure to Spanish at home or elsewhere (e.g., living in a Spanish speaking country).
+- Heritage students without an AP of 3, 4, or 5 (who have prior exposure to Spanish at home or elsewhere (e.g., living in a Spanish speaking country)).

 For students who do not complete the online test by July 31, there is no guarantee that they will get the placement result in time for class registration in September.